 This course offers an introduction to Old Catholic theology in an ecumenical context.
 Old Catholic theology is understood as the main theological currents as they exist in the Union of Utrecht of Old Catholic Churches.
 The topics covered by the course include the following aspects of Old Catholic theology and tradition: the history of Old Catholicism, spirituality, ecumenism, canon law and ecclesiology, liturgy, and systematic theology.
-After the online edition of this summer school last summer the organisation aims to offer the course face-to-face again in Utrecht in the summer of 2022 (pending the development of the pandemic - a final decision will be made towards the end of May 2022).
+After the online edition of this summer school last summer the organisation is looking forward to offer the course face-to-face again in Utrecht in the summer of 2022.

 Students will be taught by experts in Old Catholic theology on the faculty of the Old Catholic Seminary, Utrecht.The topics covered by the course include the following: History of Old Catholicism, Old Catholic spirituality, Ecumenism and Old Catholicism, Old Catholic canon law and ecclesiology, Old Catholic liturgy, and Old Catholic systematic theology.